Family Meals Focus

 Ask your child, “how does that make you feel when they tease you?”
 Probably it is sad, bad, or angry.
 Accept his feelings, and then ask, “Do other kids get teased?”
 (Yes, and example.)
 “What do they do about it?”
 He might not know right off, but your question will start him watching.
 You are giving him the message that you like him fine the way he is and that you trust him to deal with his problems.

-For help with raising your big child to feel good about himself and have the body that is right for him, read Ellyn Satter's Your Child’s Weight: Helping Without Harming
+For help with raising your big child or your small child to feel good about himself and have the body that is right for him, read Ellyn Satter's Your Child’s Weight: Helping Without Harming

 Related issues of Family Meals Focus